ctkelley/NotebookSIAMFANL/README.md

 # Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia

+# Warning! nsold.jl now wants the Jacobian call to look like J!(FP,FV,x) or J!(FP,FV,x,pdata).
+FP and FV have swapped places.

 # Notebook version 0.2.1

-# This is the dev branch for v0.2.1.
-Use v0.2.1 with this version of the notebook.
+# Use v0.2.1 of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)